 - Glute Minimus, Medius and Tensor Fascia Lata – They function to eccentrically resist the knee caving inwards from the hip, and isometrically contract to maintain the stability within the pelvis during the support phase (i.e. when you’re stood on one leg).

 *Anderson & Pandy (1).

 Learn the implementation.

-This is the current issue with eccentric training – you have to get quite creative and logistically, it can be very inconvenient and annoying.
-Machines and pretty much all forms of equipment are constructed based off our love of lifting things rather than lowering them.
+You have to get quite creative and it can be a little inconvenient.
+Machines and pretty much all forms of equipment are constructed based on our love of lifting things rather than lowering them.

 But before we go into specific exercises, we need to talk about the most important aspect –